Sentient-Network/addressimo/README.md

 can be found [here](https://bitpay.com/api#making-requests).

 All requests require both the X-Identity and X-Signature headers to be present and valid.
 The X-Identity header is the hex-encoded
 ECDSA public key (DER encoded) for the private key that was used to sign the request.
-The X-Signature header is the hex-encoded ECDSA signature of the message that is computed as follows:
+The X-Signature header is the hex-encoded, DER-formatted ECDSA signature of the message (using SHA256 as the sign digest) that is computed as follows:

-privkey.sign( **url** + **request data content** )
+privkey.sign( **url** + **request data content**, hashfunc=sha256, sigencode=sigencode_der)

 For example, when submitting the following request data to https://addressimo.netki.com/address/longUuid/resolve: